neondatabase/website/content/docs/introduction/billing.md

 As described in [How billing works](/docs/introduction/billing-overview), each of Neon's plans includes Project, Storage, and Compute usage allowances.
 The [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans also permit extra usage above and beyond these allowances.

-This topic describes Project, Storage, and Compute usage metrics in detail so that you have the knowledge required to effectively manage your allowances and extra usage.
+This topic describes Project, Storage, and Compute usage metrics in more detail.

 ## Projects